bradon/TS3Voices/README.md

 Enjoy your stream!

 This plugin currently requires obs and teamspeak to be on the same machine.
-If you feel comfortable compiling yourself, just remove the binding to loopback.
+If you feel comfortable compiling yourself, just remove the binding to loopback to change this.
 Otherwise, request I change this if you need it (or wait, it is on the to-do list!)

 # Changing Styles